Atticus29/population-fragmentation/specs.md

 - [x] User is asked to calculate expected genotype frequencies
 - [x] User is asked whether the calculated frequencies match the observed (they should)
+- [ ] Users can see a table of allele frequency for each generation

 - [ ] Users can roll a die of size N (where N is number of individuals in certain subpopulation)
 - [ ] Mated pairs are displayed